raiffeisenbankinternational/cbd-jenkins-pipeline/README.md

 jira-http # username/password for jira (In cloud is API key) artifact-deploy-dev-http # username/password for deploying artifacts (i.e. nexus) artifact-deploy-prod-http # username/password for deploying artifacts (i.e. nexus)
-docker-push-http # username/password for pushing docker images to registry gerrit-http # username/password for non-interractive user in gerrit
+docker-http # username/password for pushing docker images to registry gerrit-http # username/password for non-interractive user in gerrit
 ```